sensu/sensu-docs-legacy/source/docs/0.17/install-sensu-client.md

 Congratulations!
 By now you should have successfully installed and configured the Sensu client!
 Now let's observe it in operation.

+_NOTE: the check requests for "memory" are being published every 10 seconds, so it should be possible to observe log activity (i.e. the check requests) at least once every 10 seconds._

 Tail the Sensu client log file to observe its operation:

-_NOTE: the "memory" check being executed every 10 seconds, and the results being publish._

 ~~~ shell
 sudo tail -f /var/log/sensu/sensu-client.log
 ~~~

-# Sensu client on remote machines
+# Install the Sensu client on remote hosts

 ## Overview

-Configuring the Sensu client on remote machines works much the same as the previous steps in this guide.
-The primary difference is that Sensu clients installed on remote machines will need to be able to traverse the network to communicate with the message bus (the RabbitMQ service).
+Configuring the Sensu client on remote hosts works much the same as the previous steps in this guide.
+The primary difference is that Sensu clients installed on remote hosts will need to be able to traverse the network to communicate with the transport (by default, this is the RabbitMQ service).

 The following instructions will help you to: